corda/CSDE-cordapp-template-java/README.md

 ## Note: This cut of CSDE is work in progress and has not been released yet, hence may not function as expected.

-To help make the process of prototyping Cordapps on Developer Preview 2 more straight forward we have developed the Cordapp Standard Development Environment (CSDE).
+To help make the process of prototyping Cordapps on Corda 5 beta releases more straight forward we have developed the Cordapp Standard Development Environment (CSDE).

 The CSDE is obtained by cloning this CSDE-Cordapp-Template-java to your local machine.
 The CSDE provides: